Toadstone: Allusions in literature

 Wears yet a precious jewel in his head.

 In James Branch Cabell's short story "Balthazar's Daughter" (collected in The Certain Hour) and its subsequent play adaptation The Jewel Merchants, Alessandro de Medici attempts to seduce Graciosa by listing various precious jewels in his possession, including "jewels cut from the brain of a toad".

+Jewelry

+Some toadstones were used in jewelry, including on a crown held at Aachen Cathedral used to coronate Charles IV, Holy Roman Emperor.